 - Now, add in the beef stock, Worcestershire sauce, thyme, bay leaves, brown sugar and bring to a simmer.

-- Add the carrots, onion, garlic, and mushrooms.
+- Add the beef, bacon, carrots, onion, garlic, and mushrooms to the pot.
 Lower the heat and simmer covered for about 1 hour and 15 minutes.

 - Uncover and add the potatoes for the last 45 minutes or so.
 Cooking the last bit uncovered will help the liquid reduce.